KerryDRX/ENGG1340_Group66/README.md

 Our system always outputs some **guidance messages** whenever users need to input something.
 For multiple-choice questions in some modules, our system output **descriptions** followed by some options and **each option occupies one line**.

 Our system also outputs some **confirmation message** when a certain operation is done.
 After users edit a record, it will output "*The edition is done.*".
 After users delete a record, it will output "*The deletion is done.*".
-After writing records to file, it will output "*All your financial records have been written to the file "Financial_Records.txt".*".
+After writing records to a file, it will output "*All your financial records have been written to filename.*"(filename is the name of the external file).
 After users set or change the budget, it will output "*Budget setting successful.*".
 After changing the type of currency, it will output "*Operation successful*".

 Our system outputs **alert message** when necessary.
 If the system cannot open the file when adding records from a file, it will output an alert message "*Error in the file opening!*" and continue to next round of operation.
 Also, there would be an alert if the expenditure of any month exceeds the budget.
 The alert message of one month follows the format of "*Your monthly expenditure in yyyy-mm exceeds the budget by amount*" (amount is a double representing the exceeded amount of money).
 The message may contain multiple lines because there might not be only one monthly expenditure that exceeds the budget.